Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 • Existing product relaunch: A consumer electronics company updating a device might base its GTM strategy on its current customers.
 The plan could include email campaigns to existing users, content comparing new features, and a pre-order offer to boost early sales.

-Launch your next product with confidence
+Launch your next product with Asana

 A well-built go-to-market strategy template takes the guesswork out of your next launch.
 By standardizing your planning process, aligning your cross-functional teams, and tracking every phase in one place, you can focus on the work that moves your product forward.